Modular session types for objects: A Core Sequential Language

 \subsection{Operational Semantics}

-Figure~\ref{fig:reduction} defines an operational semantics on states $\state h r e$ consisting of a heap, a path in the heap indicating the \emph{current object}, and an expression.
+Figure~\ref{fig:reduction} defines an operational semantics on states $\state h r e$ consisting of a heap $h$, a path $r$ in the heap indicating the \emph{current object}, and an expression $e$.
+In general, $e$ is an expression obtained by a series of reduction steps from a method body, where the method was called on the object identified by the path $r$.
 All rules have the implicit premise that the expressions appearing in them must be defined.
 For example, $\swap{f}{v}$ only reduces if $h(r)$ is an object record containing a field named $f$.
 An example of reduction, together with typing, is presented in Figure~\ref{fig:reduction-ex} and discussed at the end of the present section.

-The current object path $r$ is used to resolve field references appearing in the expression $e$.
-Except in the case of \textsc{R-Context}, $e$ is always a part of a partially reduced method body, and $r$ shows the location in the heap of the object on which the method was called.
-The current object path behaves like a call stack: as shown in \textsc{R-Call}, when a method call on a field $f$ (relative to the current object located at $r$) is entered, the object in $r.f$ becomes the current object; this is indicated by changing the path to $r.f$.
+The current object path $r$ is used to resolve field references appearing in the expression~$e$.
+It behaves like a call stack: as shown in \textsc{R-Call}, when a method call on a field $f$ (relative to the current object located at $r$) is entered, the object in $r.f$ becomes the current object; this is indicated by changing the path to $r.f$.
 Additionally, the method body, with the actual parameter substituted for the formal parameter, is wrapped in a $\returnterm$ expression and replaces the method call.
-When the body has reduced to a value, this value is unwrapped by \textsc{R-Return} which also pops the field specification $f$ from the path, recovering the previous current object $r$. \Rnew\ creates a new object in the heap, with $\nullterm$ fields. \textsc{R-Swap} updates the value of a field and reduces to its former value.
+When the body has reduced to a value, this value is unwrapped by \textsc{R-Return} which also pops the field specification $f$ from the path, recovering the previous current object $r$.
+This is illustrated in Figure~\ref{fig:reduction-ex}, which also shows the typing of expressions in a series of reductions. \Rnew\ creates a new object in the heap, with $\nullterm$ fields. \textsc{R-Swap} updates the value of a field and reduces to its former value.

 \Rswitch\ is standard. \Rseq\ discards the result of the first part of a sequential composition. \Rcontext\ is the usual rule for reduction in contexts.

 To complete the definition of the semantics we need to define the initial state.
 The idea is to designate a particular method $m$ of a particular class $C$ as the \emph{main} method, which is called in order to begin execution.
 The most convenient way to express this is to have an initial heap that contains an object of class $C$, which is also chosen as the current object, and an initial expression $e$ which is the body of $m$.
 The initial state is therefore